 Driving in Mexico

 A car rental can be one of the quickest ways to get around Mexico.
 You just need to be cautious driving here, as you would be driving anywhere else where you are not familiar.
-You will have greater ease navigating yourself around with a GPS, rather than traditional road maps or even local directions.
+You will have greater ease navigating yourself around with a GPS rather than traditional road maps or even local directions.

 You may also have to dodge large potholes on roads in some places and livestock and wild animals in rural areas.
-Once again, driving at night is not recommended as this can make you vulnerable to thieves that prey on tourists driving in the dark.
+Once again, driving at night is not recommended as this can make you vulnerable to thieves who prey on tourists driving in the dark.

 Check out my posts A Complete Guide To Driving In Mexico and A Guide To Renting A Car In Mexico.